-Should you be investing in Ethereum in 2018?
+Should You Be Investing in Ethereum in 2018?

-You may have heard of Ethereum (ETH), one of several cryptocurrencies which is gaining traction in 2018, and you may be considering whether to invest in it yourself.
-Like other cryptocurrency investments, Ethereum carries plenty of risk, but the chance of significant rewards.
+You may have heard of Ethereum (ETH), one of several cryptocurrencies which are gaining traction in 2018, and you may be considering whether to invest in it yourself.
+Like other cryptocurrency investments, Ethereum carries plenty of risks, but the chance of significant rewards.
 Here, Trading Education weighs up the pros and cons of Ethereum for you, so you can make an informed decision about your own investments.

 Cryptocurrency boom continues in 2018

 After the buzz of Bitcoin and its meteoric rise during 2017, cryptocurrencies have entered the spotlight in a big way.
-An increasing number of investors are rejecting traditional assets and moving their money into crypto investments - though this is certainly a gamble, as cryptocurrencies tend to be a lot less stable than traditional currencies, and they are not regulated by national or international authorities, or controlled by a central administrative bank.
+An increasing number of investors are rejecting traditional assets and moving their money into crypto investments - though this is certainly a gamble, as cryptocurrencies tend to be a lot less stable than traditional currencies, and they are not regulated by national or international authorities or controlled by a central administrative bank.
 If the crypto bubble bursts, all is lost.
 That said, the payoff can be significant when these cryptocurrencies suddenly rise in value - often fuelled by increased investment.

 Ethereum is not a new cryptocurrency - in fact, it has been around for almost three years now.
 It is a blockchain transaction system similar to Bitcoin, but developed through crowdsale and operated in a much more transparent way than the often mysterious Bitcoin.
 However, it is only recently that Ethereum has begun to gain traction.
 Today most international exchanges rate Ethereum as second only to Bitcoin, and at the time of writing its value was heading towards the $1,000 per unit mark.
 The digital currency has a market cap of around $83.77 billion as of March 2018.